How to Build a Startup Team With an Entrepreneurial Mindset

 Hello!

-With talented, committed, hardworking people, even a merely decent idea can turn into something groundbreaking.
-Conversely, even a great idea can struggle to survive if it doesn’t have a solid team in place to support it.
+With talented, committed, and hardworking people, even a modest idea can evolve into something groundbreaking.
+Conversely, even a brilliant concept can falter without a solid team to bring it to life.

 What Is an “Entrepreneurial Mindset?”